Pretty-Good-OSINT-Protocol/Have-I-Been-Rekt/README.md

 - **Payments**: Stripe API + WalletConnect (ETH, USDC)
 - **Deployment**: CanHost (CA), Futo (US), or Docker-ready

+## Deployment Strategy

+This project uses a hybrid deployment approach:

+- **Initial MVP** runs on OpenAI + Supabase + Vercel for rapid iteration
+- **Long-term migration** targets a self-hosted stack using tools like Ollama, Postgres, and CanHost

+See [`MVP-Deployment-Plan.md`](./MVP-Deployment-Plan.md) for the full architecture and migration strategy.

 ---

 ## Local Dev Setup